Determine whether each function is even, odd, or neither. See Exa... | Study Prep in Pearson+

 Even and Odd Identities

-To test if a function is even or odd, substitute -x into the function and simplify the expression.
-Comparing the result with the original function f(x) and its negative -f(x) helps identify the function's symmetry properties.
-Accurate algebraic manipulation is essential in this step.
+To determine if a function is even or odd, substitute -x into the function and simplify.
+Comparing f(-x) with f(x) and -f(x) helps identify the function's symmetry properties.
+This process is essential for analyzing polynomial and trigonometric functions.

 Recommended video: